pilotmoon/popclipweb/site/dev/js-environment.md

 There is also a global function `print()` for debug output, and a global [`require()`](#using-require) function.

-## Standard Library
+## Language version and Standard Library

 PopClip's JavaScript engine is Apple's [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore), which is part of macOS.

-JavaScriptCore's language and standard library support varies depending on macOS version.
-However, PopClip uses [core-js](https://github.com/zloirock/core-js) to provide polyfills for the JavaScript standard library up to ES2023.
-You can also assume availability of language features up to ES2017 on all macOS versions that PopClip supports.
+Thus, language features available will vary depending on the macOS version PopClip is running on.
+However, you can assume availability of language features up to at least ES2018 on all macOS versions that PopClip supports (10.15+).

-::: tip Language reference
+For the Standard Library, PopClip uses [core-js](https://github.com/zloirock/core-js) to provide ES2023 support on all platforms.

-The JavaScript language reference I use and recommend is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
+The JavaScript reference I use and recommend is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

 :::